Centennial Child Custody Lawyer

-Whichever parent houses the child more may also be considered the head of household in addition to being the custodial parent, giving them certain benefits such as tax breaks.
+Whichever parent houses the child more may also be considered the head of household and the custodial parent, giving them certain benefits such as tax breaks.

-Co-parents can distribute time with their child in a wide range of ways.
-For example, parents can decide to exchange custody every week, alot certain days of the week and weekend for their child to spend with each parent in an alternating fashion, or determine that one parent can visit a child but not house them.
+Co-parents can distribute time with their children in a wide range of ways.
+For example, parents can decide to exchange custody every week, a lot of certain days of the week and weekend for their child to spend with each parent in an alternating fashion, or determine that one parent can visit a child but not house them.

-A custody attorney can help you identify and pursue the ideal parenting responsibility distribution for you and your child.
+A child custody lawyer can help you identify and pursue the ideal parenting responsibility distribution for you and your child.